ivangabriele/blog/_posts/2018-01-26-the-story-of-a-factory-light.md

 They called him.
 He was not surprised.
 After all, he was an expert and an expert is not supposed to be surprised.
 A expert expects, but never wonders.
 He told them to decrease the light by 10 percent instead.

-They did it.
-It worked...
+They did it and it worked...

-They called him again to try understanding what kind of witchcraft he was using to guess what to do.
+They called him again to try understanding what kind of witchcraft he was using to guess that kind of thing.

 His answer held in 3 words: